I'll do my best to explain this term and why it's a powerful addition to your spiritual practice and to living your life

 Failing at Holding SpaceYou probably won't be very good at holding space initially.
-You'll notice just how much ego shit you've still got that either wants to fix, change, wallow, or otherwise get lost in the issues someone is sharing with you.
+You'll notice just how much ego crap you've still got that either wants to fix, change, wallow, or otherwise get lost in the issues someone is sharing with you.
 However, this is still a worthwhile practice.
 I'd encourage you to find someone with whom you can practice this.
 You can take turns talking while the other listens.
 This is very similar to my blog post about the Art of Listening only with a slightly different twist.
 That post is about finding your voice and helping another find his or her voice.
 This is about how you learn to be with any story told to you.
 This is about how you can be open-hearted and without judgment when the worst is said about you as well as the best is said about you.
 But you don't need to jump that far into the fire yet.

 For the most part, you'll just be hearing people talk about their own pain.
 See how you can be with it.
 See what comes up inside of you, and then you should talk about what comes up with your listening partner.
 Or you can journal it out if you don't feel comfortable talking about it with your listening partner yet.
 Watch what stories you project on someone and all the ways where you want to control the experience or get activated by their emotions.
 Any time you get upset by something, you're finding an issue--a bit of unhealed pain--in yourself.
-It's a powerful practice to develop this awareness so that you can be with more and more people and all the stories and wisdom and lies they share.
+It's a powerful practice to develop this awareness so that you can be with more and more people and all the stories and wisdom and pain they share.
 You can begin to find out what's true for you and help them find their own inner peace if you can stop, hold space, and trust the situation to unfold as it should.

 If you'd like to learn more about holding space and working with me in my sessions, please read this FAQ: